pulumi/docs/reference/javascript.md

 The first thing you'll want to do is install the Pulumi SDK package.
 This is listed in the template's `package.json` file.
 Normally you'd just run `npm install` or `yarn install` at this time, however to use any `@pulumi` packages, you'll first need to follow the instructions in [Configure your NPM client].

-> **Note:** Because Pulumi is still in Private Beta, packages aren't publically available on NPM yet.
+> **Note:** Because Pulumi is still in Private Beta, packages aren't publicly available on NPM yet.
 This is why the manual NPM client configuration is required.
 As soon as Pulumi is public, all packages will be too.

 All Pulumi packages are regular NPM packages, and live in the `@pulumi` organization scope.
 The four most commonly used packages are `@pulumi/pulumi`, `@pulumi/aws`, `@pulumi/cloud` and `@pulumi/cloud-aws`, and they are specified as usual in the `dependencies` section of `package.json`.